zenstackhq/zenstack-docs/blog/openapi/index.md

 npx prisma db push
 ```

-Also, create a `prisma/seed.ts` file which populates the database with some data.
-When you reset your local database, you can rerun to the script to fill in data.
+Also, create a `prisma/seed.ts` file that populates the database with some data.
+Then, when you reset your local database, you can rerun the script to fill in the data.

 ```ts title='prisma/seed.ts'
 import { PrismaClient, Prisma } from '@prisma/client';